Skip Navigation

 2017 Zlupko Family Cook Off Ends in Tie

-The fourth annual Zlupko Family Cook Off ended in a tie with Health-O-Rama attendees finding it difficult to select one Zlupko Family Member’s Pickled Summer Harvest Vegetables over the other.
+The fourth annual Zlupko Family Cook Off ended in a tie, with Health-O-Rama attendees struggling to choose between two Zlupko Family Member’s Pickled Summer Harvest Vegetables.

 Have a Question?